-The rules that regulate the appointment and replacement of directors are examined in the second section of this document (under "board of directors - Appointment and replacement").
+The rules that regulate the appointment and replacement of directors are examined in the second section of this document (under "Board of Directors - Appointment and replacement").

-With regard to the rules applicable to amendments to the bylaws, extraordinary shareholders' meetings resolve on the same, in accordance with the relevant majorities provided for by law.
+With regard to the rules applicable to amendments to the bylaws, extraordinary shareholders' meeting resolve on the same, in accordance with the relevant majorities provided for by law.

-As permitted by law, however, the Company's bylaws assign to the board of directors' authority on all resolutions concerning:
+As permitted by law, however, the Company bylaws assign to the board of directors' authority on all resolutions concerning: